osu-crypto/libOTe/AUDIT.md

 - The QC integration test performs two consecutive stationary correlated-OT expansions with the same sender, receiver, and delta, replenishing base correlations between expansions and checking every output correlation.

+## AUD-210: AnyField explicit clear retained the public matrix allocation

+Status: fixed

+Affected code:

+- `AnyFieldOle::clear()` and moved-from cleanup.

+Concern:

+The public coefficient matrix used `std::vector::clear()`, which destroys its elements but normally retains its allocation.
+Explicitly clearing a Goldilocks instance configured for `N = 2^20` could therefore retain 56 MiB until the object was destroyed, moved over, or reinitialized.

+Impact:

+Protocol state was cleared correctly, so this did not affect correlation correctness or security.
+It violated the memory-release expectation of the public `clear()` operation and could keep a substantial allocation alive in a long-running process.

+Resolution:

+Explicit clear and moved-from cleanup now replace the public vector with an empty vector, releasing its allocation.
+Expansion continues to retain the matrix intentionally so callers can perform independent setups with the same public QA-SD matrix.

+Verification:

+- The bounded production-shaped Goldilocks test exercises move construction and explicit clear and checks the observable lifecycle state.
+- The release operation is outside setup and expansion hot paths.

+## AUD-211: AnyField public-seed security requirement was undocumented

+Status: fixed

+Affected code:

+- `AnyFieldOle` public API documentation.

+Concern:

+The construction models the QA-SD public matrix as uniformly sampled, but the API accepted an arbitrary caller-provided seed without documenting that precondition.
+The setup exchange checked that both parties supplied the same seed; it could not establish that the seed was sampled with the distribution required by the assumption.

+Impact:

+A caller could incorrectly treat an adversarially selected or fixed public matrix as covered by the stated QA-SD assumption.
+Reusing one public matrix for multiple independent samples additionally invokes a multi-instance form of the assumption.

+Resolution:

+The class documentation now requires the public seed to be sampled uniformly and agreed by both parties.
+It also states the assumption used when the public matrix is reused across independent setups.
+No runtime test can establish a seed's sampling provenance.

+Verification:

+- The setup protocol continues to reject peers that provide different public seeds.